flexagoon/fxgn.dev/content/brand.md

 ---
-title: "Brand Guidelines"
+title: "brand guidelines"
 ---

-## Nickname
+## nickname

 My nickname is **flexagoon**, written exactly like that.
 You cannot change any letters or capitalize them in a different way.
 First letter **should not** be